Registration Dates and Procedures

 - Review the exam dates/times for your preferred courses.

 - Read the explanation below on wait lists—an option available to registering students.

-- 1L, 2L Part-Time and 2L Full-Time students who converted to FT at the end of their first year should consult the notes in the current class schedule to determine which courses are required for the semester.
+- Students should consult the notes in the current class schedule to determine which courses are required for the semester.